Vital Records Online

 Learn how to order a certified North Carolina birth certificate from the North Carolina Department of Health and Human Services, Office of Vital Records (NCDHHS, NCOVR).
 The current processing time is 30 days to 3 months.
 The state’s fee for certified copies is $24.00, with additional copies costing $15.00 each.
 Authorized individuals who can request birth records include the person on record, family members, and legal representatives.

-How to Order State of North Carolina Birth Certificates
+How to Order a North Carolina Birth Certificate

 Person ordering a birth certificate with a phone using VRO